 In this study we applied a multidimensional methodology to assess the 'Paris alignment' of CDP's international energy-related portfolio and policies, a majority-government-owned group of Italian financial institutions.
 The study finds that CDP is 'Unaligned' with the objectives commonly agreed under the Paris Agreement.
 As part of its international energy investments, CDP is still providing significant support to the O&G sector, which has traditionally been a major sector of investments for CDP.
 Between 2016-2022, 78% of the international energy investments of the group's companies were for O&G (clean energy: 14.8%, 'Other': 7.3%) (OCI, 2024b).
-Though CDP has not financed any coal projects for many years, CDP still does not have any fossil fuel exclusion policies in place.
+96 Though CDP has not financed any coal projects for many years, CDP still does not have any fossil fuel exclusion policies in place.
 This stands in stark contrast with the national and international commitments by the Italian government.
 This includes the Statement on International Public Support for the Clean Energy Transition launched at COP26 in Glasgow, for which the Italian government still has not presented a clear implementation.
-Worse, key guidelines and policies such as on the energy transition (CDP, 2023I) and its Green, Social and Sustainability Bond Framework (CDP, 2021b) keep the door wide open for continued investments in fossil gas, which CDP and the Italian Government implicitly frame as a clean 'transition fuel'.
-Thus, in its final draft in June 2024, Italy's NECP should provide a credible vision for an exit from all fossil fuels.
+Worse, key guidelines and policies such as on the energy sector (CDP, 2022c), energy transition keep the door open for continued investments in fossil gas, which CDP and the Italian Government implicitly frame as a clean 'transition fuel'.
+97

-To facilitate transparency, more granular reporting would be needed, including implementing a system to quantify the carbon intensity of the whole group's investment portfolio (scope 3 emissions).
+To facilitate transparency, more granular reporting would be needed, including implementing a system to quantify the carbon intensity of the whole group's international investment portfolio (scope 3 emissions).
 Financial instruments to promote green investments in Italy should be expanded to European and international markets to green CDP's energy investment portfolio.
 Priority on emission reduction activities should be given, e.g. through the definition of dedicated pricing structures that incentivise and facilitate investments in low-carbon technologies of Italian companies with an international presence.
 This should go in parallel with the phasing out of support to any fossil fuel activity domestically and abroad.

 Further, Italy is member of the G7 and G20 groups - Italy held the G20 Presidency in 2021 and is holding the G7 Presidency in 2024, with focus on climate and energy in Africa (Cotugno, 2024).
 Thus, Italy should lead by example and expand its clean energy investments instead of turning Italy into a gas-based 'energy hub' and using the Italian Climate Fund (EUR 4.4 billion) for investing in gas extraction in Africa (ibid.; Civillini, 2024).
-In fact, CDP as the man-
+In fact, CDP as the manager of the Italian Climate Fund could be instrumental for reaching the international ODA target of 0.7% of GDP by doubling Italy's contributions (CDP, 2023a), particularly (grant-based) ones with a clean energy and climate focus.
+For doing so, Italy's decision-making Joint Committee for Development Cooperation and the National Council for Development Cooperation should make clean energy and climate contributions the top priority in the next round of development cooperation plans.
+All recommendations are summarized per assessment dimension in Table 3 below.

-&lt;sup>96 In an exchange with the authors, CDP stated for 2022 figures that diverge from those collected by OCI (including both direct and indirect investments): Of the EUR 590 million for international energy investments, 50% were support for strategic supply chain in energy sectors, 40% development of new technologies and energy carriers to reduce C02 emissions, 7% Energy Efficiency in hard-to abate sectors, 3% other funds for clean energy project.
+96 In an exchange with the authors, CDP stated for 2022 figures that diverge from those collected by OCI (including both direct and indirect investments): Of the EUR 590 million for international energy investments, 50% were support for strategic supply chain in energy sectors, 40% development of new technologies and energy carriers to reduce CO2 emissions, 7% Energy Efficiency in hard-to abate sectors, 3% other funds for clean energy project.

-&lt;sup>97 In fact, in an exchange with the authors CDP confirmed that of the EUR 2.8 billion deployed by CDP for the energy transition in 2022, some (not further specified) investments went into gas projects (CDP, 2023).
+97 In fact, in an exchange with the authors CDP confirmed that of the EUR 2.8 billion deployed by CDP for the energy transition in 2022, some (not further specified) investments went into gas projects (CDP, 2023).